Create jobs and input data for batch endpoints

 Tip

-Local data folders/files can be used when executing batch endpoints from the Azure Machine Learning CLI or Azure Machine Learning SDK for Python.
-However, that operation will result in the local data to be uploaded to the default Azure Machine Learning Data Store of the workspace you are working on.
+• Local data folders/files (Azure Machine Learning CLI or Azure Machine Learning SDK for Python).
+However, that operation results in the local data to be uploaded to the default Azure Machine Learning Data Store of the workspace you're working on.

 Important

 Azure Machine Learning data assets (formerly known as datasets) are supported as inputs for jobs.
-Follow these steps to run a batch endpoint job using data stored in a registered data asset in Azure Machine Learning:
+Follow these steps to run a batch endpoint job by using data stored in a registered data asset in Azure Machine Learning.

 Warning

-Let's create the data asset first.
-This data asset consists of a folder with multiple CSV files that we want to process in parallel using batch endpoints.
-You can skip this step is your data is already registered as a data asset.
+1. First create the data asset.
+This data asset consists of a folder with multiple CSV files that you process in parallel by using batch endpoints.
+You can skip this step if your data is already registered as a data asset.

 Then, create the data asset: